UNESCO-IHE/lumphyd/README.md

-# lumped-hydrological
+# lumped hydrological (lumphyd) models
-Lumped hydrological models for sreamflow simulation and forecasting
+Lumped hydrological models for sreamflow simulation and forecasting.
+This is a beta version of a larger package on hydrological modelling, which is yet to be developed.

 This module contains the implementation of 3 lumped hydrological models: HBV-96, Sugawara tank and Linear Tank model.